2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-S DCAM Nickel Value

-San Francisco proof nickels represent a different category entirely from circulation strikes.
-These coins were specially made for collectors using polished dies and planchets, resulting in the distinctive Deep Cameo contrast between frosted design elements and mirror-like fields.
+San Francisco proof nickels represent a different collecting category from circulation strikes.
+These coins are specially made using polished dies struck multiple times at higher pressure, creating the distinctive Deep Cameo (DCAM) contrast between frosted design elements and mirror-like fields.

 2018-S DCAM Nickel Price/Grade Chart